 By far the most common email I get these days is “Hey Bren, I would love to travel the world, I just don’t have the money right now.
 How do you afford to pay for it all?
 How do you make money while you’re travelling all the time?”

 I was asking myself that exact same question not too long ago.
 While my first year of travelling was funded by savings and my second year funded mostly by the Chinese government, my third year starting causing a few problems for me financially.
 My savings starting running alarmingly low and my income was limited to a small amount of investment income I had established during my cubicle days.
-So naturally I also began asking myself, “How can I make money while I’m out here?”
+So naturally I also began Googling, “How to make money on the road?”

 Listed below are 8 proven and practical ways of making money while travelling.
 Every method is detailed by a real-life experience (by myself, a fellow blogger, or someone I know personally) to show you that real people in the world are actually out there doing it.
 What’s more, I’ve only included ways that allow you to actually earn an income.
 You’re very unlikely to make a career out of working at hostels for free beds, or WWOOF’ing for free food and accommodation, so these options aren’t a part of this post.